Tuesday, September 2, 2014

 Bone-crushing debt is actually a generous gift of “credit.”

-Cold-blooded murder of millions is “ethnic cleansing.”
+Mass murder is “ethnic cleansing.”

 That last one really fractures me.
 I mean the only thing missing from such a grotesque bit of re-branding is a smiley face on the body bag.